kripso/PDT/readme.md

 Code works on unzipped conversations and authors

-Code is devidet int 5 main files:
+Code is devided into 5 main files:

 1. main
 2. Tools
 3. DataExtractor